 Lecanemab is the result of a strategic research alliance between Eisai and BioArctic.
-It is a humanized immunoglobulin gamma 1 (IgG1) monoclonal antibody directed against aggregated soluble (protofibril) and insoluble forms of amyloid-beta ($A\beta$).3 Lecanemab is approved in the U.S.,4 Japan,5 and China.6 In the U.S., Japan and China, the indications are as follows:
+It is a humanized immunoglobulin gamma 1 (IgG1) monoclonal antibody directed against aggregated soluble (protofibril) and insoluble forms of amyloid-beta ($A\beta$).3 Lecanemab is approved in the U.S.,4 Japan,5 China6 and South Korea7.
+In the U.S., Japan, China and South Korea, the indications are as follows.

-- S.: For the treatment of Alzheimer's disease (AD).
-It should be initiated in patients with mild cognitive impairment (MCI) or mild dementia stage of disease.4 - Japan: For slowing progression of MCI and mild dementia due to AD.5 - China: For the treatment of MCI due to AD and mild AD dementia.6
+- U.S.: For the treatment of Alzheimer's disease (AD).
+It should be initiated in patients with MCI or mild dementia stage of disease.4 - Japan: For slowing progression of MCI and mild dementia due to AD.5 - China: For the treatment of MCI due to AD and mild AD dementia.6 - South Korea: For the treatment in adult patients with MCI due to AD or Mild AD.7

-LEQEMBI's FDA approval was based on Phase 3 data from Eisai's, global Clarity AD clinical trial, in which it met its primary endpoint and all key secondary endpoints with statistically significant results.7 The primary endpoint was the global cognitive and functional scale, Clinical Dementia Rating Sum of Boxes (CDR-SB).
-In the Clarity AD clinical trial, treatment with lecanemab reduced clinical decline on CDR-SB by 27% at 18 months compared to placebo.7 The mean CDR-SB score at baseline was approximately 3.2 in both groups.
-The adjusted least-squares mean change from baseline at 18 months was 1.21 with lecanemab and 1.66 with placebo (difference, -0.45; 95% confidence interval [CI], -0.67 to -0.23; P<0.001).7 In addition, the secondary endpoint from the AD Cooperative Study-Activities of Daily Living Scale for Mild Cognitive Impairment (ADCS-MCI-ADL), which measures information provided by people caring for patients with AD, noted a statistically significant benefit of 37% compared to placebo.7 The adjusted mean change from baseline at 18 months in the ADCS-MCI-ADL score was -3.5 in the lecanemab group and -5.5 in the placebo group (difference, 2.0; 95% CI, 1.2 to 2.8; P<0.001).7 The ADCS MCI-ADL assesses the ability of patients to function independently, including being able to dress, feed themselves and participate in community activities.
-The most common adverse events (>10%) in the lecanemab group were infusion reactions, ARIA-H (combined cerebral microhemorrhages, cerebral macrohemorrhages, and superficial siderosis), ARIA-E (edema/effusion), headache, and fall.7
+LEQEMBI's FDA approval was based on Phase 3 data from Eisai's, global Clarity AD clinical trial, in which it met its primary endpoint and all key secondary endpoints with statistically significant results.3 The primary endpoint was the global cognitive and functional scale, Clinical Dementia Rating Sum of Boxes (CDR-SB).
+In the Clarity AD clinical trial, treatment with lecanemab reduced clinical decline on CDR-SB by 27% at 18 months compared to placebo.8 The mean CDR-SB score at baseline was approximately 3.2 in both groups.
+The adjusted least-squares mean change from baseline at 18 months was 1.21 with lecanemab and 1.66 with placebo (difference, -0.45; 95% confidence interval [CI], -0.67 to -0.23; P<0.001).8 In addition, the secondary endpoint from the AD Cooperative Study-Activities of Daily Living Scale for Mild Cognitive Impairment (ADCS-MCI-ADL), which measures information provided by people caring for patients with AD, noted a statistically significant benefit of 37% compared to placebo.8 The adjusted mean change from baseline at 18 months in the ADCS-MCI-ADL score was -3.5 in the lecanemab group and -5.5 in the placebo group (difference, 2.0; 95% CI, 1.2 to 2.8; P<0.001).8 The ADCS MCI-ADL assesses the ability of patients to function independently, including being able to dress, feed themselves and participate in community activities.
+The most common adverse events (>10%) in the lecanemab group were infusion reactions, ARIA-H (combined cerebral microhemorrhages, cerebral macrohemorrhages, and superficial siderosis), ARIA-E (edema/effusion), headache, and fall.8

-Eisai has also submitted applications for approval of lecanemab in 14 countries and regions, including the European Union (EU).
+Eisai has also submitted applications for approval of lecanemab in 13 countries and regions, including the European Union (EU).